 For most of the play, it's cast member Robert Routier's job, as narrator/Greek chorus, to give spectators the back story.
 Indeed, Routier opens the performance by introducing all of the characters, which sets up the audience nicely for the drama that unfolds.
 And Stauffer, in the title role, makes for a model Antigone, nicely depicting the sometimes naive defender of moral and political ground, one who ignores the petitions of her sister Ismene (played by Ashley Chase Elliott) and fiance, Haemon, played by Spencer Elliott, in addition to those of Creon.
 And on two occasions at the end of the play, Routier briefly steps out of his narrator's role and interacts directly with Creon, questioning the ruler's monolithic approach and even offering a final argument on Antigone's behalf.

 "Antigone" has three more show dates -- 7 p.m.
 March 21 and 22 and 3 p.m.
 March 23.
 Performances are at the Garfield Park Arts Center, 2432 Conservatory Drive, Indianapolis, in Garfield Park.
 Admission is free, but you are asked to call the arts center in advance, during normal business hours, to ensure and reserve seating, which is limited.
 The center's number is (317) 327-7135; its normal hours of operation are 3 to 9 p.m.
 Tuesdays, Wednesdays and Thursdays; 10 a.m. to 3 p.m.
 Fridays and 9 a.m. to 4 p.m.
 Saturdays.
 It is closed on Sundays and Mondays except for special events, such as the GSC plays.

-For a full gallery of shots from the production, visit this link at my SmugMug site.
+For a full gallery of shots from the production, visit my site at SmugMug.com.

 Above: Antigone (Kerry Layne Stauffer) in an early scene with her nurse, played by Megan Dale Slocum.